 - YouTube users are more likely to pick a video with better production.

 See?
 These are three important statistics you need to keep in mind!

 Here are five key tips on how to use YouTube marketing the right way for your Shopify store.

 How To Use YouTube Marketing For Your eCommerce Store?

 1. Make Sure You Have Brand Consistency

-Once you have chosen a beautiful Shopify theme with a great layout for your ecommerce store (such as the Debutify theme), you should make sure to check out YouTube’s customization features and brand your channel with logos, images, and design elements that match the look of your Shopify store.
+This will help you brand your YouTube channel with logos, images, and design elements that match the look of your Shopify store.

 2. Find Consistency In Your Content Posting

 This is important for YouTube advertising if you want to stay in the minds of your audience.